 - acknowledge and increase awareness of the long-standing and continuing contribution of Alberta's Francophonie to the social, cultural and economic development of Alberta

 - support organizations, communities and individuals in the development of their capacity to participate in, and contribute to, government-sponsored initiatives promoting French language and cultures

-- coordinate a cohesive government-side approach to the ongoing development and improvement of government services in French
+- coordinate a cohesive approach to the ongoing development and improvement of government services in French

-- support other ministries in promoting existing Government of Alberta initiatives providing services to the French-speaking Albertans
+- support ministries in promoting existing Government of Alberta initiatives to provide services to the French-speaking Albertans

 The Francophone Secretariat: